BarrySunderland/my-vuepress-blog/web-app/docs/blog/embedding-bokeh-plots.md

 show(p)
 ```

-<div class="bk-root" id="a2754783-4528-4c06-96b2-80c3a23e5217" data-root-id="5025"></div>

 We can then copy this html file to a directory that our front end can find (usually somewhere inside the `/public`  folder for static websites).
 And inside our webpage, add an embed element with a path to the file.

 for example: